dfk-paris/DFKV-illustrations/1_data_reconciliation/README.md

 # Data reconciliation

 We see that each document in the database has, among other attributes, an author and people that the document talks about.
 These are two informations are available under the `créateur_créatrice` and `impliqué` attributes.
-These attributes are actually a list of IDs, IDs of people that are referenced in the `People` sheet of the `./data/DFKV_Master.xlsx` file.
-You can also find the single sheet  `./data/people.xls` (02.03.2022 version).
+These attributes are actually a list of IDs, IDs of people that are referenced in the `People` sheet of the `./data/DFKV_Master.xlsx` file (TODO version).
+You can also find the single sheet - with only the people that do not have at least one authority file linked in `./data/people.xls` (02.03.2022 version).
 The columns are the following :

 | Column name        | Description    |
 | -------------------|:--------------------:|